 Most likely, if you take a close look you’ll be able to see where wax is accumulating.
 Begin by wiping your hearing aids with a clean, dry cloth.
 If the wax is still visible, use the tools in your cleaning kit to remove it safely.

-Tubing: If you wear a behind-the-ear (BTE) hearing aid, be sure your inspection includes the tubing which connects the hearing aid to the ear mold.
+If you wear a behind-the-ear (BTE) hearing aid, be sure your inspection includes the tubing, which connects the hearing aid to the earmold or dome.
 Use a small, flexible wire or air blower to help dislodge the blockage.

 Invest in a hearing aid dryer